rishavvajpayee/sqlkv/README.md

 The server exposes the following endpoints:

-- `GET /`: Health check endpoint.
+- **Health Check**: `GET /` - Check the health of the server.
-- `GET /kv/get/{key}`: Get the value for a given key.
+- **Get Value**: `GET /kv/get/{key}` - Retrieve the value associated with a given key.
-- `POST /kv/set`: Set the value for a given key.
-Requires a `key` and `value` parameter in the request body as JSON.
-Returns the value of the key.
+- **Set Value**: `POST /kv/set` - Set the value for a given key.
+Requires a JSON body with `key` and `value` parameters.

-### CLI
+### Command-Line Interface (CLI)

-You can use the CLI to interact with the server.
-To install the CLI, run the following command:
+You can interact with the server using the CLI.
+To install the CLI, run:

 ```bash
 go install github.com/rishavvajpayee/sqlkv@latest
 ```

-Once the CLI is installed, you can use the following commands:
+Once installed, you can use the following commands:

-- `get [key]`: Get the value for a given key.
+- `get [key]`: Retrieve the value for the specified key.
-- `set [key] [value]`: Set the value for a given key.
+- `set [key] [value]`: Set the value for the specified key.

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.
+If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.

-x
+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.